-Fats are also involved in a whole range of bodily functions, right down to the cellular level, and we need fat in our diets in order to absorb the four fat soluble vitamins – A D, E and K.
+Fats are also involved in a whole range of bodily functions, right down to the cellular level.
+We also need fat in our diets in order to absorb the four fat-soluble vitamins: A D, E and K.

 Which oil is best?

 When it comes to health, the gold medallist in the oil Olympics has to be extra virgin olive oil (EVOO).
 New Australian research has found that consuming EVOO every day can significantly reduce blood pressure, which is a key risk factor for heart disease.

 Previous research has found EVOO, a key component of the Mediterranean diet, has health-protecting properties.
 Studies have found EVOO can help to improve cholesterol levels, and may even help to preserve memory and reduce the risk of Alzheimer’s.

 This new study, led by La Trobe University, found consuming four tablespoons of EVOO per day can reduce central and peripheral systolic blood pressure by 2.5 and 2 percent.

 “Extra virgin olive oil is rich in a variety of active compounds such as polyphenols, which have proven health benefits thanks to their anti-inflammatory and antioxidant properties,” says lead study author and La Trobe PhD candidate Katerina Sarapis.